 Lana Burroughs and Bethel Muzuva

-Prospera Tedam is Assistant Professor in Social Work at the United Arab Emirates University where she has been since 2018.
-Prior to this, Prospera was a Principal Lecturer at Anglia Ruskin University in Cambridge, UK where she taught on a range of undergraduate and postgraduate courses.
-She was member of the Independent Family Returns Panel at the Home Office, advising on child safeguarding in relation to children and families who had no legal right to remain in the United Kingdom.
+Prospera Tedam is Associate Professor in Social Work at the United Arab Emirates University where she has been since 2018.
+Prior to this, Prospera was a Principal Lecturer at Anglia Ruskin University in Cambridge, UK, where she taught on a range of undergraduate and postgraduate courses.
+She was a member of the Independent Family Returns Panel at the Home Office, advising on child safeguarding in relation to children and families who had no legal right to remain in the United Kingdom.
 Prospera is an international consultant and trainer in the areas of anti-racist social work education and practice, cultural competence, and harmful cultural practices.